 - Parking at the Denison loading dock is not permitted.
 Only faculty with courtesy parking passes have this privilege.

-CWRU Police & Security Services also offers CWRU Shield, a free smartphone application that allows you to report emergencies, set safety checks, and create iReports.
-Please consider adding this.
-The Safe Ride Program is available for transportation around campus and the surrounding area to the CWRU community between 7:00 p.m. – 3:00 a.m.
+CWRU Police & Security Services also offers a free smartphone application that allows you to report emergencies, set safety checks, and create reports.
+Please consider adding the Rave Guardian App.